Davos gathering overshadowed by global economic worries

 DAVOS, Switzerland (AP) — Soaring inflation.
 Russia’s war in Ukraine.
 Squeezed supply chains.
 The threat of food insecurity around the world.
 The lingering COVID-19 pandemic.

-The risks to the global economy are many, and it’s led to an increasingly gloomy view of the months ahead as corporate leaders, government officials and other VIPs gather in Davos, Switzerland, for the World Economic Forum’s annual meeting.
+The risks to the global economy are many, leading to an increasingly gloomy view of the months ahead for corporate leaders, government officials and other VIPs at the World Economic Forum’s annual meeting in Davos, Switzerland.
+The war has been a thread, setting back the global economic recovery from the pandemic, economists say.

-The managing director of the International Monetary Fund sought to dispel the gloom during an economic panel this week, saying a global recession isn’t in the cards but “it doesn’t mean it’s out of the question.”
+The managing director of the International Monetary Fund sought to dispel the gloom this week, saying a global recession isn’t in the cards but “it doesn’t mean it’s out of the question.”

-Kristalina Georgieva noted that the IMF last month forecast 3.6% economic growth for 2022, which is “a long way to global recession.”
-But she acknowledged that it’s going to be a “tough year” and that one of the big problems is surging food prices, partly fueled by the Russia-Ukraine war.
+Kristalina Georgieva noted that the IMF expects economic growth of 3.6% for 2022, which is “a long way to global recession.”
+But she acknowledged that it’s going to be a “tough year” and one of the big problems is surging food prices, partly fueled by Russia’s war.

 “The anxiety around access to food at a reasonable price globally is hitting the roof,” she said.

-European Commission President Ursula von der Leyen accused Russia of deliberately bombarding grain warehouses across Ukraine and using food supplies as a weapon.
+European Commission President Ursula von der Leyen accused Russia on Tuesday of deliberately bombarding grain warehouses across Ukraine and using food supplies as a weapon, an assertion U.S. Secretary of State Antony Blinken also has made.

+If Ukraine’s supplies remain off the market, the world could face a food availability problem in the next 10 to 12 months, and “that is going to be hell on earth,” World Food Program Executive Director David Beasley told The Associated Press in Davos.

-The elites that huddle every year about ways to help save the world also are focused Wednesday on the future of Europe and of the internet, helping poorer countries with low-cost medicine, and on climate change, including an expansion of a corporate effort to decarbonize the economy.
+Elites huddle every year to discuss ways to help save the world, though it’s unclear how much concrete action the meeting produces.
+Panels and announcements focused Wednesday on the future of Europe and the internet, helping poorer countries with low-cost medicine and climate change, including an expansion of a public-private partnership aimed at propelling green technologies through corporate investment.

-While there are many panel discussions and announcements, it’s unclear how much concrete action the meeting produces.
+U.S. climate envoy John Kerry — joined by Bill Gates and officials from Salesforce and Google — announced that the First Movers Coalition grew from 35 companies to 55.
+Sweden, India, Japan, Denmark, the United Kingdom and other countries also joined.

 In Davos, economic and central bank officials debated the effects of moving abstract policy levers at their disposal, while company bosses outlined their worries about the business outlook.